jkotan/scingestor/doc/index.rst

 Sardana Measurement with SciCatAutoGrouping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Setting the **SciCatAutoGrouping** sardana environment variable to ``False`` we can switch on the autogrouping mode.
 In this mode scan metadata is grouped automatically into the measurement dataset and the measurement dataset updated after each scan.
-The name of measurement is taken from the base scanname after removing ScanID, e.g. for <scanname> = "mycalib2_00012" <measurement_name> = "mycalib2"
+The name of measurement is taken from the base scanname after removing ScanID, e.g. for `<scanname>` = "mycalib2_00012" the measurement name is "mycalib2"

 Contents